Ezra 10:30

 From the descendants of Pahath-moab: Adna, Chelal, Benaiah, Maaseiah, Mattaniah, Bezalel, Binnui, and Manasseh.

-The name "Binnui" means "built up" or "constructed."
-This reflects the theme of rebuilding and restoration that is central to the book of Ezra.
-The inclusion of Binnui in this list highlights the need for spiritual reconstruction and the removal of influences that weaken the community's covenant with God.
+Binnui, meaning "built up," reflects the theme of rebuilding and restoration that is central to the book of Ezra.
+This name underscores the physical and spiritual reconstruction of Jerusalem and the temple, as well as the reestablishment of the covenant community.

 Persons / Places / Events